 Aeric Meredith-Goujon was raised in southern Indiana but has been a New Yorker for the past decade and a half.
 In 1999 he received an MFA from Pratt Institute and his photographic interests revolve around bodies in states of extreme activity.
 Music, erotic portraiture, dance and fashion are among the subjects he pursues.
 Aeric lives in Brooklyn with his wife and two children. http://aericmg.com

-Tyler Curry is unfathomably happy to have found ChristinaNoel & The Creature(s).
-He is consistently inspired by his fellow creatures to love, to create, and to discover the world around him.
-Tyler began his exploration of the performing arts in his hometown of New Orleans, Louisiana.
-He received training at the New Orleans Center for Creative Arts and furthered his training at Point Park University in Pittsburgh where he studied dance.
-There he was able to work alongside various educators and choreographers such as Troy Powell, Jason McDole, Douglas Bentz and Christopher Huggins.
-Now residing in New York City, Tyler hopes to continue to explore himself and the world of experimental art.
+Tai is consistently inspired by her fellow Creatures to love, to create, and to discover the world around her.
+She began her exploration of the performing arts in her hometown of New Orleans, Louisiana.
+Tai received training at the New Orleans Center for Creative Arts and furthered her training at Point Park University in Pittsburgh where she studied dance.
+There, Tai was able to work alongside various educators and choreographers such as Troy Powell, Jason McDole, Douglas Bentz, and Christopher Huggins.

-Cameron Mizell, Brooklyn-based guitarist and composer, has been part of the diverse New York City music scene for the past decade-plus, performing with rock bands, singer-songwriters, bluegrass acts, Latin groups, Broadway musicals, and dance companies.
-He also works on the industry side, consulting for record labels such as Verve, Decca, Motema, and is currently managing operations for Destiny Records.
-As an artist and bandleader, Mizell has released five albums ranging from jazz-funk to Americana to avant-garde experimentalism.
-He released Negative Spaces in 2016 with his trio, described by DownBeat as “a program of painterly originals that uses sparseness and absence in artful, melodic ways.”
-Prior to that, Mizell released his first solo guitar recording, The Edge of Visibility in 2015, of which DownBeat called “splendid… striking… separating this guitarist from the pack.”
+Cameron Mizell, Brooklyn-based guitarist and composer, has been part of the diverse New York City music scene for the past decade-plus, performing in a wide variety of genres from experimental improvisation to bluegrass musicals.
+He also works on the industry side, currently managing operations for Destiny Records.
+As an artist, Mizell has released six albums ranging from jazz-funk to Americana to avant-garde experimentalism.
+His latest, an improvised solo guitar album titled Memory/Imagination, “stands out as an eclectic collection of songs, reflecting on Cameron’s penchant for melody, while exploring his most forward-thinking aspirations” (No Depression).
 To hear his music and learn more, visit http://cameronmizell.com.

 Phoebe Rose Sandford

-Phoebe Rose Sandford is a modern dancer, choreographer, singer, and teaching artist.
-She received her BFA from NYU Tisch School of the Arts, dancing in works by notable choreographers such as Trisha Brown, Benoit-Swan Pouffer, Deborah Jowitt, and Gus Solomons Jr. Phoebe was a founding member of RedCurrant Collective, and in addition to co-managing, dancing, and choreographing for the collective, she has performed with Anne Zuerner, mishiDance, The Charles Weidman Foundation, and AMS Project.
-Theatre credits include Where Have All the Glaciers Gone? with Erin Mee, Versailles 2015 with This Is Not a Theatre Company, Far Away at the Schapiro Theater, and The Bride Project (reading) with Lonesome George.
-Phoebe has presented her own work at La MaMa, Dixon Place, Triskelion Arts, Gibney Dance Center, and Cameo Gallery and was the choreographer and co-director of A Presentation by the People of Lake Victory for Our Leader at The Gym at Judson.
-She is the director of Copy That Dance, a modern dance company formed in 2016.
-Phoebe is also a freelance proofreader, certified yoga teacher, and mediocre ukulele player.
+Phoebe Rose Sandford is a modern dancer, choreographer, singer, arts administrator, and teaching artist, and she has a BFA from NYU Tisch School of the Arts.
+Phoebe was a founding member of RedCurrant Collective, and in addition to co-managing, dancing, and choreographing for the collective, she has performed with Anne Zuerner, mishiDance, Sarah Foster/MoveWorks, Alice Gosti, Jonathan Matthews, The Charles Weidman Foundation, and AMS Project.
+Phoebe has presented her own work at La MaMa, Dixon Place, Triskelion Arts, Green Space, Gibney Dance Center, and Cameo Gallery.
+She was the choreographer of Rebel Playhouse’s Loudmouth at The Tank, and was the choreographer and co-director of A Presentation by the People of Lake Victory for Our Leader at The Gym at Judson.
+She is the director of dance theatre company Copy That Dance, and she is also Development Associate for Mare Nostrum Elements, an Assistant Editor at TDR/The Drama Review, a certified yoga teacher, and a fantasy/sci-fi reader. www.copythatdance.com

 Anastasia Meredith-Goujon was born and raised in Brooklyn where she met ChristinaNoel and became a part of the Creature family.
 Anastasia is very excited to start her fashion design career with such an exceptional group of artists.